khanhninhnguyen/PMLSeg/Examples.md/Example3.md

 Note that the data in the clusters are only masked in the plot.
 They are still contained in the time series dataframe.
-So it is necessary to update also `df`.
-Two options are possible: either replace the data removed by the screening with NA values in `df$signal` or simply remove the data from `df`.
-This step is mandatory before running again the Validation.
+So it is necessary to update also `df`: replace the data removed by the screening with NA values in `df$signal`.
+This step is mandatory before running again the Validation or using PlotSeg.

     df_screened <- df
     for (i in 1:(nrow(screening$RemoveData))) {